 - Improved brain function: The antioxidants in olive oil can improve brain function and reduce the risk of cognitive decline.

-- Reduced inflammation: Olive oil has anti-inflammatory properties that can help reduce inflammation throughout the body.
+- Reduces inflammation: Olive oil possesses anti-inflammatory properties that can help alleviate inflammation throughout the body.

 - Lower risk of certain types of cancer: Studies have shown that regular consumption of olive oil may reduce the risk of certain types of cancer, including breast and colon cancer.

-In Israeli cuisine, dates and silan are used in a variety of dishes, both sweet and savory.
+In Israeli cuisine, dates and date syrup (also known as silan) are used in a variety of dishes, both sweet and savory.
 Silan is often used as a glaze for roasted vegetables, such as carrots or sweet potatoes.
 It can also be used as a sweetener in salad dressings, marinades, and sauces.
 Dates are commonly used in Middle Eastern desserts, such as halva and baklava.
 They are also a popular ingredient in smoothies and energy bars.

-Shakshuka is a dish of Northern African origin and is a great option for breakfast meals.
+Shakshuka is a dish of Northern African origin and is an excellent option for breakfast meals.
 The dish is elegant in its simplicity, yet it has endless variations.
 At its core, shakshuka is made by poaching eggs in a skillet filled with a bubbling tomato stew of peppers, onions, herbs, and spices (it’s popular for breakfast and brunch)

 6 Israeli Startups That Are Revolutionizing the Meat and Dairy Industry – You Won’t Believe What They’re Doing!